 Don’t underestimate the power of remote work

 Implementing DE&I in your company is not just a KPI that you can tick off at the end of the year.
 It’s about creating a company culture and practices that welcome, accept, nurture and encourage diverse talent to thrive.
+Okay, this might sound philosophical and vague, so let’s put it into more practical terms.

 Define what DE&I means to your company and find the balance in your team